 Employers have a duty of care to their employees.
 They should act to manage and minimise the stress inherent in the allegations process.
 Support for the individual is key to fulfilling this duty.
-Individuals should be informed of concerns or allegations as soon as possible and given an explanation of the likely course of action, unless there is an objection by Children's Social Care or the Police.
-It is expected that information about the allegation will be shared with the individual within 3 days (at the latest) and that where they are suspended, 4 weekly reviews will be undertaken.
-Under the LA model Disciplinary Procedure the initial suspension review meeting should be held within 5 working days, unless an alternative is agreed with the individual.
+Individuals should be informed of concerns or allegations as soon as possible and given an explanation of the likely course of action unless there is an objection by Children's Social Care or the Police.
+It is not always possible to share the content of the allegation with the individual, particularly in circumstances where a police investigation is required, however where it is agreed that information can be shared, it is expected that this will take place in a timely manner.
+Where decisions are made that it is suitable to do so, and that where they are suspended, 4 weekly reviews will be undertaken.
+Under the LA model Disciplinary Procedure, the initial suspension review meeting should be held within 5 working days, unless an alternative is agreed with the individual.